Introduction to GIMP

 GIMP is expandable and extensible.
 It is designed to be augmented with plug-ins and extensions to do just about anything.
 The advanced scripting interface allows everything from the simplest task to the most complex image manipulation procedures to be easily scripted.

 GIMP is written and developed under X11 on UNIX platforms.
-But basically the same code also runs on MS Windows and Mac OS X.
+But basically the same code also runs on Windows and macOS.

 Features and Capabilities